A Waltz with a Rogue Novella, #2

 After five Seasons, Ivonne Wimpleton has accepted she’s a haute ton undesirable.
-Always a bit ungraceful, her suitors are men desperate to get their hands on her marriage settlement.
-Guarded and aloof, she’s resigned herself to spinsterhood.
-She doesn’t mind her fate, since Chancy Faulkenhurst, the man who once held her heart, left for India years ago without an explanation.
+Her only suitors are men desperate to get their hands on her marriage settlement.
+Guarded and aloof, and always a bit ungraceful, she’s resigned herself to spinsterhood.
+She doesn’t mind her fate since Chancy Faulkenhurst, the man who once held her heart, left for India without an explanation.

-Six years later, severely injured during a battle, Chance returns to England physically and emotionally scarred.
-His love for Ivonne remains just as strong.
-When he learns due to a whim of Prinny’s she must choose one of the despots whose offered for her hand, Chance is determined that none should have her but him.
-Except, not only is she infuriated he made no effort to contact her in all those years, in Chance’s absence, his father arranged a marriage for him and fully expects Chance to honor the agreement.
+Six years later Chance returns to England physically and emotionally scarred.
+His love for Ivonne remains just as strong, and when he learns she must choose one of the degenerates who’ve offered for her, he’s determined that none should have her but him.
+Except, not only is she infuriated he made no effort to contact her in all their years apart, in Chance’s absence, his father arranged a marriage for him and fully expects Chance to honor the agreement.

 Great novella that tugged at my heart.
 It was another fantastic…read from Cameron.” ~Pure Jonel

 “Emotional and touching, you will love her characters Ivonne and Chancy.” ~Nicole Laverdure

 “Fast paced tale of second chances, romance and love.” ~My Book Addiction Reviews

 God, he’d missed her.Chancey Faulkenhurst inhaled Ivy’s perfume, relishing the unexpected gift of holding her in his arms.
 He wanted to kiss her, drink in her essence, water his parched soul with her sweetness.